-The Class of 2020 can apply for Federal Financial Aid on October 1, 2019.
+The Class of 2022 can apply for Federal Financial Aid on October 1, 2021.
 Students should apply as soon as possible but also check with the schools they are applying to so they are sure to meet the school's deadline.

-Once this is done, students should hear back from the US Department of Education in a couple of weeks.
+Once this is done, students should hear back from the US Department of Education in a couple of days.
 You will receive a SAR (Student Aid Report).
 Any necessary changes can be made on the FAFSA website.

 There are many scholarship search sites out there if you are interested in looking for more scholarships.
 Remember, you should not pay any money for a search.